banyanlogic/website/about.md

 Sudhita is an expert in understanding gaps in standard curriculum.
 Based on which she put together many integrated, hands-on supplemental programs.
 These programs continue to deliver tangible, industry applicable skills to the students.
 As Director and Owner of multiple educational programs, she understands the dyanmics of education at scale.

 ### Who benefited from our expertise
-* Vendors: IBM, Semantifi, Esgyn
+* Vendors: AT&T, MCI, IBM, France Telecom, Deutsche Telecom, Siemens, Semantifi, Esgyn
 * Financial: The World Bank Group, Freddie Mac
 * Standards and Certification Bodies: A2LA
 * Services: TRW, AceInfo Solutions, Senryo Technologies, Peridot Solutions, Karthik Consulting